tc39/proposal-object-pick-or-omit/README.md

   - `currentValue`: the current value processed in the object.
   - `key`: the key of the `currentValue` in the object.
   - `object`: the object `pickBy` or `omitBy` was called upon.
+- `thisArg`: the object used as `this` inside the predicted function.

 #### Returns